A guide to the best places to visit from Luxembourg City when looking for day trips

 If you want a bit more luxury and love fancy boutiques, you shouldn’t skip Knokke-Heist.

-Located close to the Dutch border, Knokke-Heist (and mostly its neighborhood “the Zoute“) is known as the beach resort for those that want to see and to be seen.
+Located close to the Dutch border, Knokke-Heist (and mostly its neighborhood “the Zoute“) is known as the beach resort for those who want to see and to be seen.

 Luckily, Knokke is much more than this, and there are a lot of fun things to do on Knokke Beach.